 If the data identifies one or more living people, then the GDPR will apply to that data.

-The GDPR will still not regulate how UK businesses are entitled to process non-personal data, but the extent of personal data covered by the GDPR will be far wider than it currently is under the DPA.
-UK businesses will have to apply the requirements of the GDPR to a greater range of data and processing activities than ever before.
+The GDPR does not regulate how UK businesses are entitled to process non-personal data, but the extent of personal data covered by the GDPR is now far wider than it was before.
+UK businesses should be applying the requirements of the GDPR to a greater range of data and processing activities than ever before.

 Will the GDPR apply to people who are no longer alive?

-No – as with the DPA, the GDPR will only apply to the personal data of living individuals.
+No – the GDPR will only apply to the personal data of living individuals.

 Will the GDPR apply to company information?